 Male McCown’s Longspur captured and banded as part of a graduate research project studying population dynamics in ground-nesting grassland birds at the Pawnee National Grassland in northeastern Colorado.

 We so look forward to seeing you at the meeting.
-Please direct any inquiries to firstname.lastname@example.org.
-Stay tuned for more details and a link to register for the meeting!
+Please direct any inquiries to email@example.com.
+More details coming soon!